All requests regarding licensure should be made in writing and sent to the following address:

 - If applicable, verification of licensure in other state or territory sent directly from that state(s) and/or territory(ies).For podiatrists licensed in other states, please have the License Verification form completed by the other state(s) and submitted to the NC Board.

-The 2020 examination will be held on Friday and Saturday, November 6-7, 2020, in Raleigh NC, at the Hilton North Raleigh.
+The 2021 examination will be held on Saturday, November 6, 2021, in Raleigh NC, at the Hilton North Raleigh.
 The exam is administered over a two-day period and consists of Oral and Written sections.
-Successful candidates of this exam are expected to attend a for a half-day, North Carolina-specific, practice- and ethics-training with test to receive licensure in conjunction with the 2021 NC Foot & Ankle Society's Winter Seminar (Wednesday, January 27, 2021).
+Successful candidates of this exam are expected to attend a for a half-day, North Carolina-specific, practice- and ethics-training with test to receive licensure in conjunction with the 2022 NC Foot & Ankle Society's Winter Seminar (Wednesday, January 12, 2022).

-It is highly recommended that an exam candidate use a National Board Review Course study manual or atttend a National Board Review Course to prepare for the North Carolina Exam.
+It is highly recommended that an exam candidate use a National Board Review Course study manual or attend a National Board Review Course to prepare for the North Carolina Exam.

 The Pass-Fail ratios and other exam statistics are listed on the PDF to the right side.